Skip to main content

 A relic said to date from the 8th century — when a host and wine reportedly became flesh and blood — was analyzed in 1971 and reported to be human heart muscle and blood.

-The tradition holds that around the 8th century, a monk at Lanciano who doubted the Real Presence saw the host and wine of the Mass turn visibly to flesh and blood.
+According to tradition, around the 8th century a monk at Lanciano who doubted the Real Presence saw the host and wine of the Mass turn visibly to flesh and blood.
 The relics — a piece of "flesh" and several pellets of "blood" — have been preserved and venerated at the church there ever since.

 In 1970–71, Odoardo Linoli, a professor of anatomy and histology, was permitted to examine the relics.
 He reported that the flesh was striated muscle of the myocardium (heart wall), that the blood was human, and that both shared blood type AB.
 The findings were published and have been widely cited.